RickGelhausen/RiboReport/README.md

 <img src="RiboReport.png" width="661">

 # RiboReport21
-This repository contains all code to recreate the contents of "RiboReport - Benchmarking tools for ribosome profiling-based identification of open reading frames in bacteria".
+This repository contains all code to recreate the contents of [RiboReport - Benchmarking tools for ribosome profiling-based identification of open reading frames in bacteria](https://academic.oup.com/bib/advance-article/doi/10.1093/bib/bbab549/6509045).
 Following are descriptions of the required steps to reproduce our analysis.

 ## Processing of High Throughput Sequencing Data